 Create Links to Products on Your Websites

-Linking the content and products sounds like a daunting task, but the Amazon Affiliates page makes everything straightforward and easy to understand.
-The page shows your production and how much traffic has been generated from the links on your social media.
+Linking the content and products sounds like a daunting task, but the Amazon Affiliates page makes everything straightforward to understand.
+In addition, the page shows your production and how much traffic has been generated from the links on your social media.

 The links are specialized just for your buttons.
 So, when a person buys, places the item in their cart, or buys within 90 days, you get the referral fee that comes with it.
 The links are created by going to the page listing and assigning the ASIN number to a program inside the Affiliates process.
 It gives you a link to the item after a search, like a standard web search, and contains special characters that ensure you are the one who gets the commission fee.